bindux/bindux/README.md

 ### Filters

-Transforme a value.
+Transform a value.
 Example, HELLO to Hello:

 JS
 ```js